Gareth Ainsworth: Early career

-Ainsworth started his career as a trainee with Second Division club Blackburn Rovers, but despite forming a useful partnership with Peter Thorne he was not offered professional terms at the end of his two-year training period.
+Ainsworth started his career as a trainee with Second Division club Blackburn Rovers.
+Despite forming a useful partnership with Peter Thorne, he was not offered professional terms at the end of his two-year training period.
 He had been hopeful of earning a professional contract but was informed of his release by manager Don Mackay on his 18th birthday.
 He later described his release from his hometown club as "devastating" and admitted walking into the car park at the ground and crying.

 He dropped into the Football Conference with Northwich Victoria, scoring his first goal in the 3–1 home victory over Cheltenham Town on 26 October 1991.
 His form attracted the attention of Third Division club Preston North End and, in January 1992, they offered him a second chance at the professional game.
 Released at the end of the 1991–92 season, Ainsworth joined First Division Cambridge United under the management of John Beck.
 Ainsworth had a spell on loan with former club Northwich Victoria, making his second debut for the "Vics" in a 2–1 home victory over Bromsgrove Rovers on 5 September 1992.
-Beck was sacked by Cambridge in October 1992 but was swiftly appointed manager at Preston North End, and in December returned to the Abbey Ground to sign Ainsworth.
+Cambridge sacked Beck in October 1992 but was swiftly appointed manager at Preston North End, and in December returned to the Abbey Ground to sign Ainsworth.